A Centralized portal for users

 04. Experiments in design

-Now that we had a hypothesis to center on, I started to explore various approaches that we could eventually bring to users for testing.
-I held weekly syncs with the project PM and engineering team to discuss ideas and understand feasibility, scalability, and use of existing patterns.
+With alignment on a problem statement, I started to explore various approaches that we could eventually bring to users for testing.
+I held weekly syncs with the project PM and engineering team to get feedback and understand feasibility and use of existing patterns.

 Different design approaches